 Superfast Cymru will boost commercial roll-out to deliver high speed fibre broadband to 96% of homes and businesses in Wales by 2016.

-This is the largest partnership of its kind currently in the UK and a major infrastructure investment that will take around three years to complete.
+This is the largest partnership of its kind in the UK and a major infrastructure investment that will take around 3 years to complete.
 To introduce a high speed broadband infrastructure to rural areas on this scale is an immense engineering task - the programme will deploy around 3,000 new fibre broadband cabinets to bring superfast broadband to Wales.